 Delightful designs may be printed by pressing the stamp into rolled dough and the cookie shape cut out with a fluted cookie cutter [See Anne L. Watson's Baking With Cookie Molds, pp. 80-87].

-If a fancy edge is NOT required,
+If a fancy edge is NOT required, one can simply:

 1 - Shape all the chilled dough into

 flattened and printed in one

 3 - Before its first use, rub powdered sugar into the design of your stamp and lightly tap the stamp on your work surface to release any excess sugar,

 4 - Place balls of dough on the cookie sheet or work surface and STAMP (i.e., apply firm dowward pressure so as to flatten dough to a uniform thickeness.)